reettap/calculator/docs/testing.md

 `TokenizerTest` for the first stage that splits the string into tokens.
 The test expressions are of varying length and contain all token types.
-Each test expression is tokenized, and the result comapred to the expected list of tokens.
+Each test expression is tokenized, and the result compared to the expected list of tokens.
 This also tests that an expression that cannot be evaluated is tokenized all the same.
 This set of tests also includes tests for all possible errors that can arise in the tokenizing stage: